sravansenthiln1/armnn_tflite/audio_classifier/README.md

     ├── tone
     └── vim
 ```
-Each subfolder should have 5 second .wav files named in order from 0 to 19,
+Each subfolder should have 20, 5 second duration .wav files named in order from 0 to 19,
 such as edge-0.wav, edge-1.wav,... edge-19.wav

 This model can identify the following keywords